deatrich/linux-home-server/appendix.md

 // Finally we add the repository name and author to the projects list file.
 // This file is used by 'gitweb', and it's name is in '/etc/gitweb.conf'
-// You must create the file the first time you create a new repository:
+// You must create the file the first time you create a new repository.
+// Thereafter you simply add any new git projects to this file:
 $ cd /git
 $ touch projects_list_for_homegit
 $ nano projects_list_for_homegit